RX12874: Winkle

-Norman Bailey of what was then still the Telecommunications Research Establishment wrote a paper on the topic, which demonstrated the concept was feasible.
+Norman Bailey of the Telecommunications Research Establishment wrote a paper on the topic, which demonstrated the concept was feasible.
 In 1954, Marconi was given a contract with the RAE to produce an experimental system under the code-name "Winkle".
 Most of the development work was carried out at the Marconi Research Centre in Great Baddow.

 They designed a system that used an antenna with a relatively wide acceptance angle, around 70 degrees horizontally, that was used while measuring the correlation.
 When a correlation was detected, an electronic scanning system would rapidly measure the angle with an accuracy of about one degree.
 In order for the correlation to work, the signal from the two widely separated antennas had to be combined in the correlator.
 This was accomplished using a microwave relay between the stations.
 An experimental version was constructed between Great Baddow and the Royal Radar Establishment's South Site in Great Malvern, about 100 miles apart.

 A second system with prototype receivers was built in 1956 between RAF Bard Hill in Norfolk and RAF Bempton in Yorkshire.
 Initial tests were carried out with a jammer placed on a tower between the two stations, and this was used to further develop the correlator system.
 They eventually moved to aircraft tests.
 In one test, four aircraft, all carrying jammers, were correctly plotted.

 When Blue Riband was cancelled in early 1958, and the new threat of BMEWS-jamming was identified, the concept saw renewed interest.
 A design study for a system as part of the new radar deployment known as Plan Ahead, which later became Linesman, began in late 1958, followed by a development contract in August 1959.